KESTIO

 2 > Know your target

-3 > List themes
+3 > List the topics

-4 > Writing content
+4 > Write the content

 Soit un rédacteur interne ou externe qui pourra se charger d’interviewer les experts pour produire ensuite le contenu.
 Cette solution a été retenue par Kestio.
 Il s’agit ensuite de varier les formats pour apporter de la diversité et intéresser encore plus largement sa cible avec des formats longs (articles…), des témoignages, des infographies…